 Linear Solvers

-SafePETSc provides linear solver functionality through PETSc's KSP (Krylov Subspace) interface, wrapped with automatic memory management.
+SafePETSc provides linear solver functionality through PETSc's KSP interface, using direct (sparse LU factorization) solvers.

 Basic Usage